Due Diligence | Part 3 | Financial Issues

 In last week’s post we discussed the legal issues surrounding due diligence.
-This week we continue our Purchase and Sale of a Business series by discussing some essential financial issues to consider during the due diligence phase of purchasing a business.
+This week we continue our Purchase and Sale of a Business series and due diligence series by discussing some essential financial issues to consider during the due diligence phase of purchasing a business.

 Avoid a Headache; Know the Financials In and Out